ceptor-club/Ceptor-Tech/Readme.md

 4. Setting up .env variables

    - For ALCHEMY_API_KEY use the same key as in frontend
-   - Setup API_KEY for Socket io connections
+   - Setup API_KEY="testKey" for Socket io connections

 5. Renable CORS object